Cheese Fondue Ideas

-Cheese fondue is one of the great winter comfort foods.
-For a party or date night, know what to dip in—and what to serve with—cheese fondue.
+Cheese fondue is one of the great comfort foods — either to warm-up winter, class up a party, or romanticize a date night.
+Learn what to dip in — and what to serve with — cheese fondue.

 The word “fondue” is derived from the French word fondre (“to melt”), and was originally a peasant dish that traditionally used leftover pieces of cheese and old bread along with wine and spices.
 As delicious as cheese fondue is, the melted cheese craze didn’t gain popularity in America until the 1960s, when fondue parties became an acceptable alternative to formal dinners.